Soumaya Keynes

+In addition to her work as a columnist for the FT, she started hosting a new podcast for them in May 2024, on economic matters.

-Soumaya Anne Keynes (born 1 August 1989) is a British journalist, economist, the Britain economics editor at The Economist magazine, and the co-host of a podcast covering economic trade called Trade Talks.
-Her work at The Economist was focused on the US economy and the trade policies of Donald Trump's presidency.
+Before joining the Financial Times, she worked for eight years as the Britain economics editor at The Economist magazine.
+She co-hosted The Economists Money Talks podcast, and co-founded and co-hosted Trade Talks, a podcast covering economic trade, from 2017-2021.
+Her work at The Economist was focused on the US economy and the trade policies of Donald Trump's first presidency.
 Her career in economic research began as a policy adviser for Her Majesty's Treasury in London, looking at banking and credit.
 Afterward, she worked at the Institute for Fiscal Studies, focusing on pensions and public finances.

 Early life and family

 Soumaya Keynes was born in Britain on 1 August 1989, to Zelfa Hourani and conservationist Randal Keynes.
-Her younger brother, Skandar Keynes (born September 5, 1991), a political adviser and former actor.
+Her younger brother, Skandar Keynes (born September 5, 1991), is a political adviser and former actor.
 Soumaya Keynes also worked as a child actress.
+She is the great great great granddaughter of English naturalist Charles Darwin.

 On her maternal side, her grandfather was Lebanese author Cecil Hourani, an advisor to the late Tunisian president Habib Bourguiba.
 The Hourani family were immigrants to Manchester from Marjeyoun in southern Lebanon.
-Cecil's two brothers were Albert Hourani, a historian of the Middle East, and George Hourani, philosopher, historian, and classicist..
+Cecil's two brothers were Albert Hourani, a prominent historian of the Middle East, and George Hourani, philosopher, historian, and classicist..
 Keynes also has Persian and Turkish ancestry on this side of her family.
-Her maternal grandmother, Furugh Afnan, was the great-granddaughter of Bahá'u'lláh, founder of the Baháʼí Faith, making Keynes a great-great-great-granddaughter of Baha'u'llah.
 On her paternal side, she is the great-great-niece of John Maynard Keynes, a British economist who had a large impact on macroeconomic theory and policy.
 Keynes herself says it is partially because of this relationship that she initially avoided macro-economics in her studies, focusing instead on microeconomics.